 With the recent successes coming after big lows, Holland is not sweating the competition.
 Instead, he is focusing on building a great company culture that embodies transparency and a higher mission.

 Sheets aren’t just about comfort or covering a bed, it turns out.
 And thread count isn’t what really counts, according to Holland.

 It’s the ability to sleep well, knowing you’re doing good for others just by taking care of yourself and your family.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.